Co-dfns/Co-dfns/README.md

 This is not designed to be set by the user, but indicates the version of the compiler.
 Version numbers are only valid as releases, and are subject to change during development in the repository.

+## System Requirements

+The Co-dfns compiler is fairly self-contained.
+You will need the following software in order to use the compiler:

+1. Dyalog APL 15.0 or later 64-bit Unicode edition

+2. A supported compiler

+    a.
+PGI Accelerator 16.7+ (Preferred, Linux and Windows)
+    b.
+Visual Studio 2015 (Windows)
+    c.
+GCC (Linux)
+    d.
+Intel C Compiler (Linux or Windows)

+3. LibreSSL

+You will need to make sure that the LibreSSL libraries are visible and accessible to the compiler.
+For Windows this usually means putting them in the directory where you are running/compiling your code.
+For Linux, we generally expect them in /usr/local/lib64 or any other standard location.

 ## Contributing and Helping